lsphillips/log2stream/README.md

 ## Getting started

-It's available through the Node Package Manager (NPM), so you can install it like so:
+This project is available through the Node Package Manager (NPM), so you can install it like so:

 ``` sh
 npm install log2stream
 ```

+**Please Note:** Versions of Node lower than v6.0.0 are not supported.

 ## Development